 In her post as Reader in Literature and Ethnology (Folklore) at Glasgow University, specialising in Scottish writing, song and stories, Valentina created and delivered courses and programmes for undergraduate and postgraduate students.
 Her roles included being College of Social Sciences Ethics Officer, and she retains a keen interest in ethical research design and delivery, whether qualitative or quantitative.

-From 2018 – 19, Valentina was a half time senior lecturer at the University of Stirling, teaching postgraduate students in the MLitt Scottish Literature programme.
+During 2018 – 19, Valentina was a half time senior lecturer at the University of Stirling, teaching postgraduate students in the MLitt Scottish Literature programme.
 From 2017 – 18, she held a bespoke part-time post as Principal Knowledge Exchange Fellow at the University of Strathclyde, in the School of Humanities.
 She combined this with a year’s project work as Creative Writing Development Officer in Winchburgh, West Lothian.
 Valentina has also taught literature at the Universities of Edinburgh and Strathclyde.

 In earlier years, Valentina was a founding member at the Elphinstone Institute at the University of Aberdeen, preserving and promoting traditional culture and a Research Fellow at the University of Glasgow, for Cinema Culture in 1930s Britain.
 She was Edinburgh-Memorial Canadian Studies Fellow at Memorial University of Newfoundland, and retains a keen interest in diaspora communities.